apiedev/apd_spt_smallcases/README.md

 What sets the fannypack aside from the rest is it can go in the third special slot!
 The fannypack now works as a (janky) extension to the player inventory, allowing you to see half of the inventory of the fannypack without opening it.

 NOTE: THIS IS INTENDED JANKINESS.
 The way BSG coded these slots is the same exact way a backpack or chestrig slot works, whn you put the item inside the inventory appears.
 Because of where those slots are, placing the bag in slot 1 or 2 would overlap slot 3.
-By putting it in slot 3, you won't be overlapping any slots but you WILL have half of the Fannypack overlapped by the inventory screen (see photo above).
+By putting it in slot 3, you won't be overlapping any slots but you WILL have half of the Fannypack overlapped by the inventory screen.

-Because of the way this slot works, the fannypack will allow you to see half of it's inventory.
 You can still open the bag inventory by double clicking on it/right click and open.
-I wish I could move the inventory slightly but that's beyond my means lol.
+I wish I could move the inventory of the Fannypack slightly to the left, but that's beyond my means lol.
 So for now, we get half of a new backpack added to our inventory.

 The Fannypack is added to usec, bear, pmcbot, and assault bots.